-Here are some tips to protect your construction site:
+Here are some tips to protect your construction site over the Christmas period:

 Company logo on your equipment – to prevent theft of your equipment and machinery, you should put the name of your company or its logo onto every item that you use.

 Bolt it – generators and lighting are easily susceptible to theft.
 You should bolt them down to the ground using steel plates and locks so no one can just tow them away.

 Lighting it up – use bright white lights to cover your construction site.
 They provide good quality images to help identify faces and number plates easily.

 Restrict visitor access – your site will have many frequent visits from contractors and laborers.
 You should restrict access to whoever visits your site by following a proper gate security procedure.
 Control the entrances with guards or electronic access control measures.

 Minimise the number of vehicles on-site – if only authorised vehicles are on-site then it makes it more obvious when other unauthorised vehicles are present.
 If possible, make all construction workers park off-site and enter on foot.